Aston, South Yorkshire

-Aston is a residential village in the Metropolitan Borough of Rotherham, South Yorkshire, England.
+Aston is a village in the Metropolitan Borough of Rotherham, South Yorkshire, England.
 The village falls within the Holderness ward of the borough.
-Aston is approximately 2 mi from Rother Valley Country Park.
+Aston is approximately 2 mi from Rother Valley Country Park and about 6 miles from Rotherham town centre.

 History

 Aston was traditionally a farming village and some old farm buildings still line the main road.
 In the early 20th century the population increased because of the opening of coal mines in the area.

 It joined local villages Aughton and Swallownest, to form the Aston cum Aughton civil parish.

 Etymology

 Unlike other places of the same name, Aston does not mean "eastern farm or village," but instead originates from the Old English words tun "farm, village, and estate" with an uncertain first element.
 The name was recorded as Essetone (which was first documented in the Domesday Book) in 1039, suggesting Old English ǣsc "ash tree" (as in Ashton and Ashton-in-Makerfield), although this is not certain.